-The Post Diploma BHSc program has been developed to meet the needs of practicing technologists, sonographers and therapists who have an interest in the opportunity to complete a baccalaureate degree as a means of pursuing life long learning and expanding career opportunities.
+The Post Diploma BHSc program has been developed to meet the needs of practicing technologists, sonographers, therapists and paramedics who have an interest in the opportunity to complete a baccalaureate degree as a means of pursuing life long learning and expanding career opportunities.

 The School of Health Sciences offers a post diploma program leading to a Bachelor of Health Science in any of:

 - Diagnostic Medical Ultrasound

 - Emergency Medical Services Management (For Advanced Care Paramedics)

 Through a guided selection process, students choose courses that contribute to their professional growth and interest.
 Students are afforded the opportunity to broaden their knowledge of the Canadian healthcare system, as well as to enhance their leadership abilities and to equip them for participation in a rapidly changing healthcare environment.